thosgood/this-weeks-finds/markdown/201-250/week217.md

 Conjecture to get Fermat's Last Theorem.
 The full conjecture was shown in 1999 by Breuil, Conrad, Diamond, and Taylor.

-I don't want to say what L-functions of curves are yet... but they are a lot like Dirichlet L-functions.
+I don't want to say what $L$-functions of curves are yet... but they are a lot like Dirichlet $L$-functions.

-**G) The Langlands Conjectures - any automorphic representation \pi  of a connected reductive group G, together with a finite-dimensional representation of its L-group, gives an automorphic L-function L(s,\pi ).**
+**G) The Langlands Conjectures - any automorphic representation \pi  of a connected reductive group G, together with a finite-dimensional representation of its L-group, gives an automorphic $L$-function L(s,\pi ).**
-Also: these L-functions all satisfy functional equations.
+Also: these $L$-functions all satisfy functional equations.
 Furthermore, they depend functorially on the group G, its L-group, and their representations.